tytydraco/yessleep/out/Working_in_a_mansion_was_stricter_than_I_expected.md

 What in God’s good name was going on?
 I attempted to rationalize the situation.
 Was this some kind of prank they played on the new guy?
 Surely it had to be.
 If that was the case, that was one hell of a costume.
 As I was calming myself down, a buzzing noise became apparent.

-A mosquito had entered the room through the open window, in the dead silence of the hall, even its small buzzing was enough to disrupt this silence.
-Snap.
+A mosquito had entered the room through the open window, in the dead silence of the hall, even its small buzzing was enough to disrupt this silence. ***Snap***.
 A third hand came out of its back and instantly killed the mosquito.

 At that moment, I realized that thing wasn’t human.
 Panic started to rise within me once more, I had to get the hell out of here, right this instant.
 This thing was going to kill me if I didn’t.